General Questions

 As a personal boundary to separate office hours from family time, I do not offer phone consultations.

-However, in addition to quick and clear email responses during office hours, I offer the add-on option of scheduling a 30-minute editorial consultation via Zoom for my Editorial Services.
+However, in addition to quick and clear email responses during office hours, I offer a 30-minute post-editorial chat via Zoom as an add-on option for my Editorial Services.

-I also offer Book Coaching sessions via Zoom if you need a bit more guidance during the writing process.
-You can schedule one session at a time or purchase a package, depending on your needs.
+I also offer 40-minute Book Coaching sessions via Zoom if you need a bit more guidance during the writing process.

 What are your office hours?